albar965/littlenavmap-manual/src/en/ROUTEDESCR.rst

 ``Read trailing Airports as Alternates`` as described above.

 ``SPEEDALT``: An optional entry that contains the cruise speed and altitude.
 See below for a details.
-Speed is ignored when reading.
+Speed is ignored when reading since it is part of the aircraft performance profile.

 ``ENROUTE``: This is a list of either ``WAYPOINT`` or an ``AIRWAYWAYPOINT`` forming the actual flight plan.
 The first entry has